hamdiz0/LearningDevOps/docker/docker.md

     * isolated environments (Processes,Network,Mounts)
     * some kind of virtual machines but all chare the same os kernel
     * you can run each service on a seperate container with its dependecys and libraries
-    * u can run oss on containers as long as they are based on the same kernel as the hosting machine (win containers cant run on a linus infrustructure)
+    * u can run oss on containers as long as they are based on the same kernel as the hosting machine (win containers cant run on a linux infrustructure)

 # `difference between Containers & VM` :